cdktf/cdktf-provider-azurerm/docs/mapsAccount.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.72.0/docs/resources/maps_account#id MapsAccount#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.73.0/docs/resources/maps_account#id MapsAccount#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `localAuthenticationEnabled`<sup>Optional</sup> <a name="localAuthenticationEnabled" id="@cdktf/provider-azurerm.mapsAccount.MapsAccount.Initializer.parameter.localAuthenticationEnabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.73.0/docs/resources/maps_account#local_authentication_enabled MapsAccount#local_authentication_enabled}.

 ---